iamkelvinnimely/The-Cool-Appliances-Company-Website-Concept/README.md

 ## 📄 License

-This project is proprietary to The Cool Appliance Company (LLC).
+This project is a concept/demo project.
 All rights reserved.

 ## 📞 Contact